roman-milk/roman-milk.github.io/lisa-gets-dominated-by-her-daughter.md

  Jeff grabbed the flared hips and held Lisa stead when he rammed his cock to the hilt.
 Lisa tried to arch her back and move her body forward, but Jeff was far too strong and determined.
 He yanked her hips backwards and thrust his powerful hips at the luscious backside time and time again.
 Stamina was no problem, as the previous blowjob about an hour earlier and intercourse would enable him to prolong his endurance despite the fiery inferno.

  "Oh mother, your face... you look so hot and horny," Lynz whispered.
-Report_Story #4